jdavisd/a2o_technical_test/README.md

 React-Router-Dom and Router-Dom (For managing routing)

 # Install (Run) with Docker
-bBfore install make sure you have installed docker compose in your enviroment Clone the repo:
+Before install make sure you have installed docker compose in your enviroment

+Clone the repo:

 git clone https://github.com/jdavisd/a2o_technical_test.git